The legal situation in the field of social security following the United Kingdom's withdrawal from the EU (Brexit).

 Further implications of BREXIT in the field of social security.

 The end of the application of Regulations (EC) No 883/2004 and (EC) No 987/2009 between Switzerland and the United Kingdom has further consequences for the application of national social security legislation.
-Then, depending on the scenario, the United Kingdom will be considered a non-EU state on 1 January 2021 or 30 March 2019.
+Then, depending on the scenario, the United Kingdom will be considered a non-EU state.

 In this case, persons who move to the United Kingdom and have been insured with the Swiss AHV for at least five years without interruption at the time of departure from Switzerland would be able to join the voluntary AHV/IV again.